On the additive chromatic number of several families of graphs: Regular bipartite and complete multipartite graphs

 \section{Regular bipartite and complete multipartite graphs}

-As far as we know, the conjecture has not been proved for bipartite graphs yet.
-We show that the conjecture holds for a subclass of bipartite graphs including regular ones, \ie when its vertices have the same degree.
+As far as we know, the conjecture has not been proved for general bipartite graphs yet.
+We show that the conjecture holds for a subclass of bipartite graphs including regular ones.